The Nutcracker

-Christmas is not the same without it: The Nutcracker is back on the Main Stage, ready to make the advent season magical for young and old alike!
+No Christmas without it: The Nutcracker is back – ready to make the advent season magical for audiences of all ages.

-We travel more than a hundred years back in time to a winter in Christiania.
-Neither child nor adult, Clara feels left out at her family’s big Christmas celebration.
-The mysterious doll maker Drosselmeyer gives her a nutcracker doll made of wood – and when Clara falls asleep, the nutcracker turns into a real prince!
+It is winter in Christiania in 1905.
+Clara is caught between childhood and adulthood, feeling out of place at her family’s grand Christmas party.
+The mysterious doll maker Drosselmeyer presents her with a wooden nutcracker doll – and when Clara falls asleep, the doll is transformed into a real prince!

-An adventure you will never want to end
+An adventure you simply want to stay in

 INGER MERETE HOBBELSTAD, DAGBLADET